 Tips for successful windshield-wiper installation

 Installing wiper blades in the right way is just as important as keeping them in good condition.
 There are several types of windshield wipers out there, and some are so similar that you'd never know you installed the wiper incorrectly until it flies off in the middle of a downpour.
 Oops.

 J hooks: The most common wiper blade arm is the J hook.
 Most people, however, don't realize that they come in two sizes.
 Wiper blades typically come with the J hook adapter already in place, but if you don't have it flipped the right way, it won't stay on the hook for long.
 By taking the adapter of the blade itself, you can simply install it in reverse to match the other J hook size.

 Pinch tabs: Pinch tabs come in three different flavors and are found on newer vehicles.
-Pinch tab wiper blades are typically sold to fit a specific set of vehicles and come with only that right attachment system in place (unless it's a more universal wiper blade).
-These usually snap into place with a “heel to toe" motion.
+Pinch tab wiper blades are typically sold to fit a specific set of vehicles and come with only the right attachment system in place (unless it's a more universal wiper blade).
+These usually snap into place with a “heel-to-toe" motion.

 Bayonet arms: Most cars with bayonet-type arms are pre-'90s.
-The bayonet arm is straight with a small hole for the wiper to secure itself to.
+The bayonet arm is straight with a small hole for the wiper to secure itself.
 Installation is very straightforward, but it can be tough to get off because it gets frozen in place when the plastic is old and brittle.
 When this happens, a small flathead pocket screwdriver will be your best friend.

 Pin arms: Pin arms are similar to the bayonet arm, but instead of the arm having the hole, it's the wiper blade.